nabeelxy/syara/README.md

 ```

 Let's break down what it does:
-* There are two rules: one from traditional YARA string rule ($s1) and semantic rule introduced in SYARA ($s1)
+* There are two rules: one from traditional YARA string rule ($s1) and semantic rule introduced in SYARA ($s2)
 * strings rule looks for prompt injection pattern by performing a regular expression matching.
 * similarity rule looks for prompt injections by performing a semantic matching using SBERT to detect sentences similar to the one in the rule.
-If the matching is no less than 0.8, the rule returns True.
+If the matching score is at least 0.8 (threshold=0.8), the rule returns True.
 * Based on the smart cost optimization, the rule engine first executes $s1 and executes the second rule only if the first one is false.
 * If either of the rule matches, this SYARA rule is deemed matched.